ATTCol/ATT-Nav/README.md

 Instructions:

-*Clone this repo
+-Clone this repo
-*Clone the lms1xx repo next to it
+-Clone the lms1xx repo next to it